 We’re celebrating this week as we officially take over the reins of the IT service for a major, high-profile customer, replacing the global incumbent.

-We don’t make a habit of shouting our successes from the rooftop, but the timing of this new contract has presented some unique challenges that we’re delighted to say we’ve overcome, with gusto!
+We don’t make a habit of shouting about our successes from the rooftop, but the timing of this new contract has presented some unique challenges that we’re delighted to say we’ve overcome, with gusto!
 So, we wanted to share some insights into why our “next-generation” automated IT service proposition set us apart and how we successfully onboarded the client during lockdown.

 Challenging the status quo

-Although we’re unable to share details about the client’s business, it is set to radically transform its sector in the UK.
+Although we’re unable to share details about the client’s business, it’s set to radically transform its sector in the UK.
 It had reached the point in its evolution where it was looking for a new IT Managed Service partner to enhance its operations and ensure it is fit for the future.

-As a relatively unknown player in the IT Managed Services space, we were cautiously optimistic about throwing our hat in the ring when we pitched for the contract.
 We knew we had something unique to bring to the table, but we were also very aware that we’d be competing against some of the biggest players in our sector.